Twin Perspectives

 Inside, the diner is an Alice-in-Wonderland dreamland, with monochrome tiles and vibrant pink walls welcoming visitors.
 Offering homemade ice cream, S’mores brownies, rainbow coloured doughnuts, PB+J macaroons and giant apple fritters, Dough is both incredibly photogenic and incredibly tasty.

-Whilst our time in Tampa had confirmed one thing – that this was most certainly a city undergoing a renaissance – I’d been left wondering if this revival was entirely food based.
+Whilst our weekend in Tampa had confirmed one thing – that this was most certainly a city undergoing a renaissance – I’d been left wondering if this revival was entirely food based.
 Was the city’s new lust for life concentrated solely on delectable steamed Gyozo buns and cutting-edge cocktails?

 The answer?
 Absolutely not.

-The Riverwalk
+1. The Riverwalk

 Whilst a new food scene is indeed gripping Tampa, a wider shift is nonetheless taking place: one that is intent on not only ushering the city outdoors, but bringing it together.

-Fully completed in 2016, the Tampa Riverwalk was a former pipedream of the 1970s: a 2.6 mile walkway nearly fifty years in the making.
+Fully completed in 2016, the Tampa Riverwalk was a former pipe-dream of the 1970s: a 2.6 mile walkway nearly fifty years in the making.

 Stretching from Tampa Heights down to the bay, Riverwalk users can pass the city’s Florida Aquarium, Tampa Bay History Centre, Glazer Children’s Museum and performing arts college, before finishing at the Curtis Hixon Waterfront Park.